-He was next in Cochise County, Arizona where two of his uncles had settled.
+He was next in Cochise County, Arizona, where two of his uncles had settled.
 He went work for his uncle Jim Riggs, working as a cowboy on his ranch.
-He soon met a woman named Vennie Hicklin from Dos Cabezas and the two married on February 21, 1882.
+He soon met a woman named Vennie Hicklin from Dos Cabezas, and the two married on February 21, 1882.

-At about the same time, he was said to have been involved in a number of criminal activities, mostly stealing horses in Arizona and Mexico.
+At about the same time, he was said to have been involved in several criminal activities, mostly stealing horses in Arizona and Mexico.
 On one of these occasions, he allegedly killed two Mexican men when they got into a dispute with his cousin at a watering hole.
 Three women, who were with the Mexican men, were initially left unharmed.
 However, after leaving, he worried that the women would identify him, so he went back and shot them as well.

-However, the ongoing dispute between Riggs and Hudson was well known and Barney Riggs was the prime suspect.
+However, the ongoing dispute between Riggs and Hudson was well known, and Barney Riggs was the prime suspect.
 When a $250 reward was offered for Riggs’ capture, he took off into the mountains.
 Soon, Fred Dodge, a lawman in Tombstone, went after Riggs.
-Working with Deputy Sheriff Charley Smith, the two set up a surveillance overlooking the Riggs Ranch.
+Working with Deputy Sheriff Charley Smith, the two set up surveillance overlooking the Riggs Ranch.
 After they spied a rider signaling Vennie Riggs from a hill overlooking the ranch, they captured the couple and took them to Tombstone.

 However, in October 1887, when prison warden, Thomas Gates, was jumped by seven convicts in an escape attempt, his life was saved by Riggs.
-Somehow, the convicts had obtained guns and when the attack occurred, a general melee broke out.
-The prison gates were closed but, as one of the convicts used Gates as a shield, Riggs snatched a gun from another escapee, and killed the convict holding Gates.
-Riggs bravery won him a pardon and he was released on December 31, 1887, just one year after his conviction.
+Somehow, the convicts had obtained guns, and when the attack occurred, a general melee broke out.
+The prison gates were closed, but as one of the convicts used Gates as a shield, Riggs snatched a gun from another escapee and killed the convict holding Gates.
+Riggs’ bravery won him a pardon, and he was released on December 31, 1887, just one year after his conviction.

 There is also no record that he ever legally divorced his first wife Vennie, but Barney Riggs married again on September 23, 1891, to a woman named Annie Stella Frazer Johnson, the divorced wife of former Pecos County Sheriff, James Johnson, and the sister of George A. “Bud” Frazer, the Reeves County Sheriff.
 The couple would eventually have four children, but the marriage would be strained with difficulties.

 Riggs alleged that Miller had murdered the man because he knew where the deputy had hidden a pair of stolen mules.
-When Frazer found that Riggs was correct and located the stolen mules he immediately fired Miller.
+When Frazer found that Riggs was correct and located the stolen mules, he immediately fired Miller.
 This would be the beginning of the deadly Frazer-Miller feud, which would last for the next several years.

-In 1892, a corrupt man named Andrew Jackson Royal was elected as the the Pecos County Sheriff and soon hired Riggs as one of his deputies.
-Most often called A.J.
-Royal was a controversial figure from the start.
+In 1892, a corrupt man named Andrew Jackson Royal was elected as the Pecos County Sheriff and soon hired Riggs as one of his deputies.
+Most often called A.J., Royal was a controversial figure from the start.
 Area citizens were initially split in their opinions.
 While some thought he was a tough lawman who worked hard to establish law and order, others thought he abused his power as sheriff, often terrorizing those who disagreed with him.

 While a deputy in Pecos County, Riggs obviously circumvented some potential arrests.
 However, this was not the case in neighboring Reeves County, even though the sheriff was his brother-in-law.
 He was arrested several times for public drunkenness, unlawfully carrying a pistol, and assault.
-In March, 1893, he was indicted in Reeves County for assault with intent to murder a man named Augustin Palanco.
+In March 1893, he was indicted in Reeves County for assault with intent to murder a man named Augustin Palanco.
 Palanco claimed that when he went to the Riggs ranch to recover a strayed burro, Riggs shot at him and beat him over the head.
 However, when the case went to trial, Riggs was found not guilty.